tek/proteome/README.md

 # Files

 The command `ProFiles` takes a list of directories and lists all files inside, recursively.
+Selecting multiple files is supported.

 Mappings:
 * `<cr>` edit a file
+* `<tab>` complete the longest common prefix of existing directories
+* `<c-y>` edit a new file with the path given on the prompt, creating necessary directories

 Config:
 * `g:proteome_files_exclude_hidden` Boolean indicating whether to exclude hidden files